w3f/Grants-Program/applications/Xcavate.md

 - **Total Estimated Duration:** 2 months
 - **Full-Time Equivalent (FTE):**  4
-- **Total Costs:** $30000 USDC
+- **Total Costs:** $10000 USDC

 ### Milestone 1 — Initial POC of lending protocol

 - **Estimated Duration:** 2 months
 - **FTE:**  4
-- **Costs:** $30000 USDC
+- **Costs:** $10000 USDC

 We will build on the excellent work we have achieved developing the Real Estate NFT marketplace for the hackerearth.com hackerthon.

 In the first milestone, the features for the PoC will be implemented and tested by limited users.
-We will build a pallet that has a unique structure of a central community loan pool that acts as a risk reducer to allow individual loan stakers to lock and unlock native XCAV coins quickly and easily, rather than being committed to the full term of a particular loan.
+We will adapt FRAME pallets to create a unique structure of a central community loan pool that acts as a risk reducer to allow individual loan stakers to lock and unlock native XCAV coins quickly and easily, rather than being committed to the full term of a particular loan.
 This will provide an attractive low risk investment opportunity and increase community confidence in the network while eliminating any delay in providing the funds to the real estate development project, once all the necessary checks have been completed.
 This loan pool structure could be applied to many different chains in future projects.
+The execution of various stages of the dApp specific logic will built using ink! smart contracts.

 | Number    | Deliverables | Specification
 |:----------|:---------------------------|:------------------------ |